1929 Speedway Southern League

-The 1929 Southern League was the inaugural season of speedway in the United Kingdom for Southern British teams.
+The 1929 Southern League was the inaugural season of motorcycle speedway in the United Kingdom for Southern British teams.
 There was also a Northern League called the 1929 Speedway English Dirt Track League that started during the same year.
+The sport had been introduced to England in 1928 at High Beech Speedway.

 Summary

 Stamford Bridge were crowned as the first champions, just two points ahead of Southampton Saints.
-Hall Green withdrew after 7 meetings and their record was expunged.
+Birmingham Hall Green withdrew after 7 meetings and their record was expunged.